semanticdata/personal-website/src/content/projects/02-notekeeper/index.md

 ## © License

-Source code in this repository is available under the [MIT License](LICENSE).
+Source code for this project is available under the [MIT License](LICENSE).